-I’ve added quick-pickled radishes for a nice tangy crunch and the nori sheets are what really makes this dish taste like sushi.
+The nori sheets are what really make this dish taste like sushi.
 If you can’t find them, it still tastes just as delicious without them.
-Red cabbage is nutrient-rich, and it adds a pop of color.
-Adding the cruciferous veggie is just a nice way to vary the vegetables in our diet.
+The red cabbage is nutrient-rich, and it adds a pop of color to the veggie sushi bowl.
+Adding cruciferous veggies is just a nice way to vary the vegetables in our diet.

-If meal prepping for a few days out store the pickled radishes, nori, sesame seeds, and sauce individually and separate from the rest of the components.
-Add the avocado when ready to eat.
-The pickled radishes do fine if it’s just one night, but I do think the sushi bowl tastes better if you add the sauce right before you eat (but just a personal preference).
+Store the pickled radishes, nori, sesame seeds, and sauce individually and separately from the rest of the components.
+Add the avocado when you're ready to eat.
+I do think the sushi rice bowl tastes better if you add the sauce right before you eat (but just a personal preference).

 - The carrots can be cut any way you prefer, I just like the look of carrot ribbons.
 Cutting them into match sticks works well too.